lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 Since the list of patches is very long, it is useful to classify them, so the user can have a sense of the scale of the problems.
 We classify the problems in four categories, in increasing degree of severity.

 * Harmless: while technically incorrect, the fix does not change the behavior in any noticeable way.
 A typical example is the power level of summoning effects.
 The power level is important for the interaction with spell protections, but obviously these are quite irrelevant for summoning spells.
-The reason these are include are, besides a general OCD desire for completeness and perfectionism, is that when first making the fix it is usually not clear that the bug is not harmless.
+The reason these are included are, besides a general OCD desire for completeness and perfectionism, is that when first making the fix it is usually not clear whether the bug is harmless or not.

 * Minor: the bug does not affect gameplay; this includes aesthetics, e.g. display strings have wrong saves, whose only effect is that you will probably see a line on the log that should not be there.

-* Major: the bug affects gameplay in some way, e.g. important spell opcodes have the wrong save penalties, or the wrong resist_dispel flag or power level, so that they are/are not blocked when they should be, they interact incorrectly with spell protections, have the wrong durations, etc. Other major problems include misleading or flat-out wrong spell descriptions.
+* Major: the bug affects gameplay in some way, e.g. important spell opcodes have the wrong save penalties, or the wrong resist_dispel flag or power level, so that they are/are not blocked when they should/should not be, interact incorrectly with spell protections, have the wrong durations, etc. Other major problems include misleading or flat-out wrong spell descriptions.

 * Severe: more majorly major than major.

 This classification is not a hard and fast rule, it is just meant as a guide.
 Parallel, there are a few other tags that can be added to a spell patch.

-* Implementation: we change the implementation, usually to take advantage of EE features, while keeping the functional behavior intact or mostly intact.
+* Implementation: implementation is changed, usually to take advantage of EE features, while keeping the functional behavior intact or mostly intact.
 A typical example is the new EE features for the sleep and damage opcodes, or using 321 opcodes to make a spell refresh and non-stacking instead of just non-stacking.

 ## B. 2.
 Arcane spells.